 Memory blackouts occur when alcohol shuts down the area of the brain responsible for making memories, leading to periods of time the person doesn’t remember.
 If a person enjoys the feeling of rapidly getting drunk or tries to get drunk as quickly as possible, this may indicate the start of a deeper issue.

 This stage of alcohol use is much easier to spot than the first stage.
 The person will regularly binge drink and have memory blackouts.
 They may even joke about how hungover they are and swear to never drink again, only to return to binge drinking a couple of days later.
 This is the stage where alcohol habits start to be cause for serious concern.

 3. The Middle Alcoholic Stage

-When a person is in the middle stage of alcohol use, they start to prioritize drinking above their career, their relationships, and/or their education.
-At this stage, treatment for alcohol use can be very helpful as their drinking typically hasn’t started to cause serious damage to their brain and body.
-Much of the impact can be reversed if the problem is properly addressed.
+When a person is in the middle stage of alcohol use, they prioritize drinking above their career, relationships, and/or education.
+At this stage, treatment for alcohol use can be very helpful as their drinking typically hasn’t started to cause severe damage to their brain and body.

 4. End-Stage Alcoholism

 During this stage in the progression of alcohol use, the consequences of a person’s long-term drinking habits become impossible to hide.
 Drinking becomes an all-day activity, not just at night or to be social.

 The person’s priorities shift to making alcohol the most important thing in life.
 Because of this, it may be impossible for them to hold down a job or maintain relationships.
 When a person is in the end stage of alcohol use disorder, it can be very difficult, if not impossible, to quit drinking on their own.
 A person in this stage can expect significant health problems, including liver damage, heart disease, and other alcohol-related illnesses.